RellikDog/Capstone1/README.md

 ### Hypothesis
 A) I predict that the ratio of handgun to long gun applications will be higher in states with higher population densities.
 [Support](#Hypothesis-A-Support)

-B) I also predict that states with lower population density will have a higher occurrence of rifle applications.
-[Null](#Hypothesis-B-Nullification)
+B) States in the top half of population densities will have more applications for handguns by raw numbers[Support](#Hypothesis-B-Support)

 C) I predict that states with a higher population density will have a higher occurrence of handgun applications.
 [Null](#Hypothesis-C-Nullification)